(Cumbria Way. 13th March 2014 – 15½ miles)

 It was long minutes before I could tear myself away and turn my back on that vast, froth-filled basin.

-After the pass, the Way crosses Langdale Combe and a series of glacial drumlins created when the valley head and surrounding mountains sat under thick ice and glaciers.
+After the pass, the Way crosses Langdale Combe and a series of glacial drumlins or deposits created when the valley head and surrounding mountains sat under thick ice and glaciers.
 They looked like the burial mounds of a long-lost army.

 Frogs aren’t too bright are they?
 I can’t tell you how much frog-spawn I saw in small puddles and trills on high mountain paths.
 Well, I can – a lot.
 Its chances of hatching and the tadpoles surviving before these tiny pools dry up must be minimal.
 I thought of transferring any spawn I came across to larger pools and ditches … but realised that way, madness lies.

-for a few hundred yards I joined Wainwright’s Coast to Coast path.
+and for a few hundred yards I joined Wainwright’s Coast to Coast path.
 As I turned north toward Rosthwaite, I stopped and looked over my shoulder at Eagle Crag.
 Last year, I had climbed up the valley to its left, whilst walking the C2C.
-There had been snow and ice and at the top I had staggered into a white-out.
+There had been snow and ice and at the top, I had staggered into a white-out.
 It was a memory difficult to reconcile with today’s warm, spring sunshine.

 This is how it looked on that day almost exactly a year earlier.
+Some difference.

 With my moment of high Cumbrian drama over, I wiped my chin and passed quickly through Rosthwaite.
 I didn’t even stop at the Riverside Bar for a pint (true) but marched on soberly toward the lake.